Over 400 years of tradition in Vienna's oldest hotel

 Family-run in 4th generation - led into today

-Hotel Stefanie, your elegant hotel in Vienna, has been successfully run by the Schick family in already the 4th generation now.
+With the takeover of the Hotel Stefanie by Dr. Martin Schick, in 1992, the family business is now in its fourth generation.
 The special features at the history-charged hotel on Taborstraße are the various precious antiques.
 The grandfather of today's CEO already had a passion for these rarities – and this passion has been passed on from generation to generation.

 Book your Vienna stay at this history-charged Schick family hotel conveniently online.